 I would prefer she go to a home with older children or ideally no children.
 She has been around them, but I think her preference is adults.

 Faith is a black and tan AKC Cavalier King Charles Spaniel.
 Birthdate 9/12/11.
 She stands 12 1/2″ at the shoulder and normally weighs 16-17 lbs.
 She was examined and certified “heart normal” by a cardiologist at WSU about ten months ago.
-She is micro-chipped and will be up to date on vaccinations before she leaves her.
+She is micro-chipped and will be up to date on vaccinations and spayed before she leaves here.
 She will be ready for her retirement home later this fall.
 She is leash trained, crate trained, house broken (although with any dog adjusting to a new home, please be aware there may be accidents).
 She has always traveled in a crate during car rides, so I don’t know how she would travel loose.
 She does not get car sick.

 - You must have at least a five foot fenced in yard.
 Faith will go over a shorter fence.